workshops-de/dev-workspaces/README.md

 ## Other Facts

 - We have cluster autoscaling enabled, so the cluster will scale up and down automatically.
-The developer environments will switched off automatically after a configured time (`max_ttl`) if the are idle (not working yet but with the next release of coder: https://github.com/coder/coder/pull/4843).
+The developer environments will stopped automatically after a configured time (`max_ttl`) if the are idle.
 They can be restarted by the user at anytime.
-But it is a good practice to encourage the user to keep their environments stopped if they are not needed.
+But it is a good practice to encourage the user to keep their environments stopped if they are not needed to reduce cloud costs.

 - Every system- und user data is backuped continiuesly.
 The backups are stored in a Google Cloud Storage Bucket and are end-to-end encrypted.
 The data will be automaticly restored on cluster recreation.